Skip to content

 We can create unlimited landing pages, which can be customized for your individual campaigns.
 We can send emails through it, post on social media, develop our keyword strategy, and create and track campaigns.

-If we're setting up adwords ads, there are options to leave a tracked phone number.
-You can also set up a new phone number through Google, and have it be the sold number used for specific campaign-types.
+If we're setting up AdWords ads, there are options to leave a tracked phone number.
+You can also set up a new phone number through Google, and have it be the sold number used for specific campaign types.

 Step 4: Integrate non-digital components

 This is where it can get interesting...
 If you're sending out mailers, put your trackable phone number on the card along with a link to a landing page vs regular site page.
 Any actions that occur on this page should be trackable.
-If using Hubspot, every CTA or form you create is automatically tracked for views, clicks, and submits.
+If using Hubspot, every CTA or form you create is automatically tracked for views, clicks, and submissions.
 Even if somebody doesn't convert on the form, you'll be able to determine benchmarks.

 For example, if you send 1,000 mailers and get 200 visitors to the website, which results in 40 leads, and you're able to close 2 of those into customers, you'll have the entire customer acquisition costs nailed... which will help you determine if the outcomes are worth the investment.

-If you JUST send those mailers out, and include a phone number and website home page URL, you'll have NO way of knowing how much of that resulted in visits, leads, or customers.
+If you JUST send those mailers out and include a phone number and website home page URL, you'll have NO way of knowing how much of that resulted in visits, leads, or customers.
 This makes it difficult to fine-tune your campaign.

 Think about it - if you know people are coming to the website, but they're STILL not converting, you'll know that the changes need to be made on the landing page.